pymc-devs/pytensor/doc/tutorial/profiling.rst

 an implementation, providing a missing C implementation, or by writing a graph rewrite that eliminates the offending `Op` altogether.

-Here is some example output when Pytensor's rewrites are disabled.
+Here is some example output when PyTensor's rewrites are disabled.
 With all rewrites enabled, there would be only one `Op` remaining in the graph.

 To run the example: